mihailfox/proxmox-openapi/README.md

 3. **Generate** – `@proxmox-openapi/openapi-generator` emits OpenAPI 3.1 JSON/YAML documents and enriches tags/metadata.
 4. **Validate & QA** – Swagger Parser validates the JSON output, and regression helpers compute checksum parity summaries.

-`npm run automation:pipeline` defaults to CI mode (offline, cache-enabled).
+Run the end-to-end flow with `npx proxmox-openapi pipeline` (or `npm run automation:pipeline`, which proxies the same CLI).
 Pass `--mode=full` for a live scrape or `--no-fallback-to-cache` to fail fast when Proxmox endpoints are unreachable.
 The command writes a JSON summary to `var/automation-summary.json` when invoked with `--report <path>` and logs a regression digest (checksums, parity stats).
+Stage-specific commands (`scrape`, `normalize`, `generate`) mirror the individual tools under `tools/` for targeted debugging.

 ### Local Development Quickstart
 1. Install dependencies with `npm install`.
-2. Generate or refresh the OpenAPI artifacts (`npm run automation:pipeline -- --mode=ci --report var/automation-summary.json`).
+2. Generate or refresh the OpenAPI artifacts (`npx proxmox-openapi pipeline --mode ci --report var/automation-summary.json`).
 3. Start the SPA dev server (`npm run ui:dev`).
 The script copies the current artifacts and launches Vite at `http://127.0.0.1:5173`.
 4. When finished, stop the dev server with `Ctrl+C`.
 Regenerate artifacts whenever the API schema changes.